hespanha/cmextools/README.md

 	  > 	 https://www.mathworks.com/help/matlab/matlab_external/upgrading-mex-files-to-use-64-bit-api.html.

       *Matlab 2018a* requires gcc version 6.3, which you can install using the instructions at https://gist.github.com/application2000/73fd6f4bf1be6600a2cf9f56315a2d91

+	  However, more recent versions of gcc (e.g., 7.5.0) seem to work, in spite of the scary warning messages.

 	  In addition to gcc, cmex also uses `clang` to generate dynamics libraries which is much faster for large source files.
 E.g., in ubuntu, you can install `clang` using